JavaHammes/room4A.dev/content/posts/syscall_room4A.md

 With the environment set up, we can now begin development.

-We’re going to add a new syscall numbered **469** called `room4A` that simply logs "Knock knock, room4A.
+We’re going to add a new syscall numbered **469** called `room4A` that simply logs *"Knock knock, room4A.
 Knock knock, room4A.
-Knock knock, room4A." via `printk()`.
+Knock knock, room4A."* via `printk()`.

 [printk()](https://www.kernel.org/doc/html/next/core-api/printk-basics.html) is the kernel’s internal logging function.
-It works similarly to printf() in user space but is designed for use within the kernel.
+It works similarly to `printf()` in user space but is designed for use within the kernel.

 ### 1. Register the syscall number

 Before we can implement the actual function, the kernel must know that our syscall exists, and what number it's associated with.
-System calls in Linux are identified by numeric IDs, which are mapped to function names in a [syscall table](https://filippo.io/linux-syscall-table/).
+Syscalls in Linux are identified by numeric IDs, which are mapped to function names in a [syscall table](https://filippo.io/linux-syscall-table/).

 To register our syscall, we need to:

 #### a) Add the entry to the syscall table

-Modify the syscall mapping for the x86_64 architecture:
+Modify the syscall mapping for the `x86_64` architecture:

 ```diff
 --- a/arch/x86/entry/syscalls/syscall_64.tbl